deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 At the root of our application, we have a README, a folder for our end-to-end tests, the source folder where our code will live, and a series of configuration files.
 These config files relate to TypeScript and its linting.
 We won't be touching any files that live here or in the end-to-end folder.

-In **src**, we'll find all of the files that are important to us and a few more configuration files we'll be ignoring.
+In `src`, we'll find all of the files that are important to us and a few more configuration files we'll be ignoring.

-We have our **index** that, like with most web frameworks, we'll leave largely untouched.
+We have our `index.html` that, like with most web frameworks, we'll leave largely untouched.

 We have a few more TypeScript and test configuration files that suit us as is.

-We have a polyfill file, which the Angular CLI mercifully supplies to ensure our code works well on all browsers.
+We have a `polyfill.ts` file, which the Angular CLI mercifully supplies to ensure our code works well on all browsers.

-We have **main.ts**, where our app is bootstrapped.
+We have `main.ts`, where our app is bootstrapped.
 This file is very important but works just fine as is.

-And we have an app folder, which houses our first component.
+And we have an `app` folder, which houses our first component.
 We'll take a deeper dive into this folder in a minute.

 ## Starting From Our Bootstraps

-Let's take a look at **main.ts**:
+Let's take a look at `main.ts`:

 ```TypeScript
 import { enableProdMode } from '@angular/core';